ffleming/dogsay/README.md

          \    <`.._  )) |  .;-. ))     |             Review, 1876             |
          (__.  `  ))-'  \_    ))'      +--------------------------------------+
              `'--"`       `"""`
 ```

+If you're feeling saucy, you can try out `dinosay` as well.

 ## Contributing

 1. Fork it ( https://github.com/ffleming/dogsay/fork )